lambda-client/ExamplePlugin/README.md

 1. Go to `PluginExample > Tasks > build > jar` in the Gradle tab and run the script
 2. IntelliJ will create a new directory called `build` the final built jar will be in `build/libs`
 3. Put the `ExamplePlugin-1.0.jar` into your `./minecraft/lambda/plugins` folder and run the game.

+### Tips

+- Make sure to check out the util package inside the lambda api to safe some time coding trivial utilities.

 ### Publish (coming soon)